You are viewing a story from harrypotterfanfiction.com

 ‘Just…what sort of suggestions?’

 She raised her eyebrows.
 ‘Oh, a lot.
 The main suggestion is – well, rewrite.
 I think you should start from the beginning again.
-Approach the story with fresh eyes.’
+Approach the story with fresh eyes.
+Third time lucky.’

 I looked down at the battered manuscript on the table, the thing she’d given me five hundred Galleons to get on with – and it probably wasn’t worth a single knut.